OpenPaasDev/openpaas-legacy/README.md

 * `cfssl` & `cfssljson`

 You probably want to also use [git secret](https://git-secret.io) to protect your `[base_dir]/secrets` directory in the generated files.
-Additionally, [direnv](https://direnv.net) will make life easier, as `velodrome genenv --config.file [config]` will generate a direnv compatible `.envrc` file for you.
+Additionally, [direnv](https://direnv.net) will make life easier, as `openpaas genenv --config.file [config]` will generate a direnv compatible `.envrc` file for you.

-To ensure other env variables are preserved with `velodrome genenv`, just add this line into an existing `.envrc` file:
+To ensure other env variables are preserved with `openpaas genenv`, just add this line into an existing `.envrc` file:

 ```
 ### GENERATED CONFIG BELOW THIS LINE, DO NOT EDIT!